clarkmcc/go-hubspot/generated/objects/docs/GDPRApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCrmV3ObjectsObjectTypeGdprDeletePurgeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteRequest struct via the builder pattern

 Name | Type | Description  | Notes